FreeshardBase/documentation/docs/peering.md

 Once your app knows of some peers, it can contact them through the peer management service which will forward the request to the same app running on the target Portal.
-It will also add authentication information to the request, so that the target can be sure it originated from the right Portal, but as an app developer, you do not have to worry about that.
+It will also add authentication information to the request so that the target can be sure it originated from the right Portal, but as an app developer, you do not have to worry about that.

 Of course, for every peer-to-peer request you make, there has to be an endpoint to accept it, one that you also have to provide within your app.
-When writing your app, you have to keep this symmetry in mind.
+When writing your app, keep this symmetry in mind.
-And to make authentication work, you have to make sure that these endpoints are configured with the access type `peer` in the `app.json` file.
+And to make authentication work, make sure that these endpoints are configured with the access type `peer` in the `app.json` file.